ankitjhamahi07/random-quote-generator/README.markdown

 devchallenges.io Challenge to create a random quote generator.

-You can only copy the code as of now.
+You can only copy the quote as of now.
 In future implementation, share with a modal will also be added.